-Sembcorp Strengthens Renewable Portfolio With 300 Mw Solar Acquisition in India
+Sembcorp Strengthens Renewable Portfolio With 300 MW Solar Acquisition in India

 Details of the Solar Project